-- Food or drinks is not permitted in the electronics lab. - Students are permitted to use the equipment, under correct instruction and the lecturer or technician's supervision. - Students must request soldering iron from the lecturer or technician.
+- Food or drinks is not permitted in the electronics lab. - Students are permitted to use the equipment, under correct instruction and the lecturer or technician's supervision. - Students must request soldering iron from the lecturer or technician. - Inspect the soldering iron cable and plugs for damage or defects prior to use. - Do not use the iron if cable or plug is damaged or defected in any way and remove form use for repair or replacement. - Students must not repair damaged or defective irons. - Competent persons must only carry out electrical repairs.

-- Students must check the soldering iron tip, cable and plug for defects prior to use. - Inspect the Iron, cable and plugs for damage or defects prior to use.
-Do not use if damaged or defected in any way and remove from use for repair or replacement. - Students must not carry out electrical repairs. - Electrical repairs must be carried out by a competent person. - Ensure Iron is switched off prior to use. - Ensure extraction on the soldering unit is working effectively prior to use. - Flammable solvents are not permitted in the vicinity of hot surfaces or materials. - Flammable solvents must be stored in small quantities in the technical support office/store.
-If solvent is required ask the lecturer, technician for the solvent. - Where solvents (flux) are being used, use a small plastic pipette for dispensing. - Soldering irons must be kept clear of combustible materials. - Allow for soldering Iron to cool sufficiently prior to returning to storage. - Soldering irons must be switched off when not in use and returned to storage. - Ensure the Iron is placed in from the workbench edge when in use. - Ensure the soldering equipment in use is securely placed in from the work bench edge. - All soldering must be performed on the work bench edge. - Where possible use substitute non lead solder. - Never put hands or finger to your mouth when soldering. - Always wash your hands thoroughly when finished soldering.
+- Ensure the Iron is switched off prior to use. - Ensure the extraction on the soldering unit is working effectively prior to use. - Flammable solvents are not permitted in the vicinity of hot surfaces or materials. - All flammable solvents are stored in small quantities in the technical support office/store.
+If solvent is required ask the lecturer, technician for the solvent. - Where solvents (flux, alcohol) are being used, use a small plastic pipette for dispensing. - Soldering irons must be kept clear of combustible materials. - Soldering irons must be switched off when not in use and returned to storage. - Students are supervised by lecturing staff and technical support staff when using soldering irons. - Ensure the soldering equipment in use is securely placed in from the work bench edge. - All soldering must be performed on the work bench edge. - Where possible use substitute non lead solder. - Never put hands or fingers to your mouth when soldering. - Always wash your hands thoroughly when finished soldering.